07 4128 4479

 Can you go whale watching from K'gari (Fraser Island)?
 Yes, although the best whale watching tours depart from Hervey Bay on the mainland.
 During the winter months, East Coast Australia is home to a huge number of migrating whales.
 It's one of the most beautiful phenomena!
 If you're an animal lover or you're interested in marine life, whale watching from K'gari (Fraser Island) and Hervey Bay should definitely be on your bucket list.
 Here are some useful things to know about whales on the Fraser Coast!

-The Fraser Coast has been known as one of the best places in the world for whale watching.
-There are few places in Australia that are better for having up-close encounters with these giant mammals than Hervey Bay!
-Each year whales migrate along the East Coast of Australia, spending plenty of time along the coastline, where they are enjoyed by people from all over the world.
-Humpback whales, in particular, leave the Antarctic to make their way to the Great Barrier Reef, stopping on the Fraser Coast to rest before continuing their journey up towards the Whitsundays and Cairns, making it one of the ultimate whale-watching destinations!
+The Fraser Coast is known as one of the best places in the world for whale watching.
+Few places in Australia are better for having up-close encounters with these giant mammals than Hervey Bay!
+Each year, whales migrate along the East Coast of Australia and spend plenty of time hanging out along the coastline.

 whale swimming near a catamaran in the Whitsundays